Spectrum of Schr\"odinger operators on subcovering graphs

 labeled in non-decreasing order counting multiplicities.
 Here $\# M$ denotes the number of elements in a set $M$.
 The multi-valued function $k\mapsto\{\l_j(k)\}_{j=1}^\n$ is called the \emph{dispersion relation} for the Schr\"odinger operator $H$.
 Each \emph{band function} $\l_j(\cdot)$ is a continuous and piecewise real analytic function on the torus $\R^d/2\pi\Z^d$ and creates the \emph{spectral band} $\s_j(H)$ given by

 Some of $\l_j(\cdot)$ may be constant, i.e., $\l_j(\cdot)=\L=\const$, on some subset of $\cB$ of positive Lebesgue measure.
 In this case the Schr\"odinger operator $H$ on $\cG$ has the eigenvalue $\L$ of infinite multiplicity.
 We call $\L$ a \emph{flat band}.
-Thus, the spectrum of the Schr\"odinger operator $H$ on a periodic graph $\cG$ has the form
+Thus, the spectrum of the Schr\"odinger operator $H$ on a periodic graph $\cG$ has the form (for more details see, e.g., \cite{HN09})

 where $\s_{ac}(H)$ is the absolutely continuous spectrum, which is a union of non-degenerate bands from \er{ban.1H}, and $\s_{fb}(H)$ is the set of all flat bands.